JerryCuomo/ThinkBlockchain-archive1/How Blockchain Works/README.md

 Seven.

 **4. What are the functions in duckchain.js?**.
-Two constructor functions for the classes (Block and Blockchain).
+Two constructor functions for the classes (1 in class Block and 1 in class Blockchain).
 The other functions are:
 calculateHash.
 createGenesisBlock.